Mental health and suicide prevention

 RFSL has read the plans of action that were sent in during the fall of 2016, and that are to form the basis of the work in 2017, to see if the LGBTQ perspective has been integrated and what measures are planned to support LGBTQ people’s mental health.

-11 regions completely lack LGBTQ efforts
+11 regions completely lack LGBTQI efforts

 It was clear that only 12 out of the 21 regional analyses about mental health locally mentioned LGBTQ.
 The rest didn’t mention the group at all.
 10 out of 21 plans of action mention LGBTQ in their analyses, but only one of the action plans (Stockholm’s) mention many specific efforts that are to be made to improve LGBTQ people’s mental health.